Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links

-The percentage of AN power in the total transmit power versus the maximum tolerable channel capacity $\log\beta$ of the Eves is depicted in Fig. \ref{figPercentANvsEveBeita}.
-It is shown that the required AN power decreases with $\log\beta$.
-The tighter the information leakage limitation for Eves is, the more AN power is required.
+The invested AN power from the total transmit power at different values of $\log\beta$ is shown in Fig. \ref{figPercentANvsEveBeita}.
+As observed, the AN power decreases with $\log\beta$.
+The tighter the limitation for information leakage is, the more AN power is required.
 The AN power of the proposed algorithm and Random-IRS scheme is less than that of the Optimized-MRT and Random-MRT, which means that the idea of making AN spatially focused is beneficial for reducing the transmit power.
-When $\log\beta$ is large enough (e.g., 3.5 $\textrm{bit/s/Hz}$), the required AN power of the Optimized-MRT scheme approaches that of the proposed algorithm since the data rate requirement for Eves is greatly relaxed.
-In addition, the AN power required with the full CSI errors is higher than that with the partial CSI errors.